Measuring collective diffusion properties by counting particles in boxes: Comparison to a common Fourier-based approach

-The features observed in $D(k = 2\pi/L)$ via the investigation of the dynamic structure factor are reminiscent of features of $D(L)$ inferred from the Countoscope.
-We compare these in more detail now, by overlapping $D(k)$ and $D(L)$ for simulations and experiments in the dense regime $\phi = 0.11$ (Fig.~\ref{fig:FinalComp}).
+The features observed in $D(k)$ via the investigation of the dynamic structure factor are reminiscent of features of $D(L)$ inferred from the Countoscope.
+We compare the two approaches by overlapping $D(k)$ and $D(L)$ for simulations and experiments in the dense regime $\phi = 0.11$ (Fig.~\ref{fig:FinalComp}).
 Overall, the fluid's structure is quite apparent on $D(k)$, and less so on $D(L)$.
 Curiously the maximum in $D(L)$ occurs at a similar lengthscale to the minimum in $D(k)$, a behaviour which would require further investigation at different packing fractions to be confirmed.
-The increase in the scale-dependent diffusion coefficient occurs at different scales: counting is sensitive to collective effects typically for $L \gtrsim \sigma$ while one must wait for $L \gtrsim 5\sigma$ for collective effects in $D(k)$, demonstrating the sensitivity of counting.
+The increase in the scale-dependent diffusion coefficient occurs at different scales: counting is sensitive to collective effects typically for $L \gtrsim \sigma$ while one must wait for $2\pi/k \gtrsim 5\sigma$ for collective effects in $D(k)$, demonstrating the sensitivity of counting.

 Based on simulation data, we find counting can estimate the collective diffusion coefficient $\Dcoll$ on large boxes.
-Indeed, in Fig.~\ref{fig:FinalComp}-a, we observe $D(k \rightarrow 0) = D(L \rightarrow \infty) = \Dcoll = \Dself/S(k = 0)$.
-The measurement of the collective diffusion coefficient $\Dcoll$ via the Countoscope or the dynamic structure factor approach are thus equal.
-As a periodic methodology, the Fourier-based approach on simulation data appears to diverge less at large length-scales, compared to the Countoscope.
-Nonetheless, one should keep in mind that finite-simulation size effects can still affect the plateau reached by $D(k)$ significantly (SI Fig. \ref{si-fig:D periodic size}).
+Indeed, in Fig.~\ref{fig:FinalComp}-a, we observe $\Dsmallk = \DlargeL = \Dcoll$.
+The measurement of the collective diffusion coefficient $\Dcoll$ via the Countoscope or the dynamic structure factor approach are thus equivalent.
+As a periodic methodology, the Fourier-based approach on simulation data does not appear to diverge at large length-scales, compared to the Countoscope.
+Although the divergence is not apparent at the length scales presented in Fig.~\ref{fig:FinalComp}-a, it is apparent at larger length scales (SI Fig.~\ref{fig:D periodic size}).
+Nonetheless, one should keep in mind that finite-simulation size effects can still affect the plateau reached by $D(k)$ significantly (SI Fig. \ref{fig:D periodic size}).
+As a Fourier methodology, dynamic structure factors access larger lengthscales than counting on periodic simulation data.

-In experiments, it is hard at this stage to compare the limiting behaviour of $D(L)$ and $D(k)$ for $L \rightarrow \infty$ or $k \rightarrow 0$ due to the artefact divergence in $D(k)$.
-However, in experiments, counting provides information on $D(L)$ at much larger lengthscales than $D(L)$.
+In experiments, it is hard at this stage to compare the limiting behaviour of $D(L)$ and $D(k)$ for $\largeL$ or $\smallk$ due to the artefact divergence in $D(k)$.
+However, in experiments, counting provides information on $D(L)$ at much larger lengthscales than $D(k)$.
+Improving variance estimates would eventually increase the timescale integral's accuracy and decrease errors from the counting technique at the largest lengthscales.
+For $D(k)$, however, the system will always stay non-periodic and the divergence may be harder to fix.
 As a real-space methodology, counting is more robust on non-periodic experimental data than Fourier-based approaches.